We love artichoke hearts. Seriously, they're like little flavor bombs ready to jazz up any dish!

 Once those artichoke hearts are perfect and ready to go, here are some fun ways to indulge:

-- On their own: Seriously, they’re great as-is, but don’t forget that dipping sauce we mentioned!
+- On their own: Seriously, they're great as-is, with a crisp exterior and tender interior, but don't forget that dipping sauce we mentioned!

-- As a side dish: Serve these alongside your main course for a delightful crunch.
+- As a side dish: Serve these alongside your main course for a nice crunch.

-- In salads: Toss the crispy artichoke hearts into a fresh salad for a flavor-packed twist.
+- In salads: Toss the crispy artichoke hearts into a fresh salad for a flavor-packed twist, adding a salty, briny umami boost.

 Quick and Easy Air Fryer Artichoke Hearts